genericaylo/submission/README.md

 Possibilities for medium:
 * Local-drive: meaning the hard-drive of the PC
-* shared-folder: implies that the file exists also in the cloud and accessible for anyone with access to the cloud account
+* shared-folder: implies that the file exists also in the cloud and accessible for anyone with access to the cloud account. (unused)
-* mailbox: the inbox or outbox of an agent’s email account, which is assumed to reside both on a server and on a local copy.
+* mailbox: the inbox or outbox of an agent’s email account, which is assumed to reside both on a server and as a local copy.
 * phone: any part of the agent’s smartphone (e.g. text messages, file-system or email app), such that hacking the phone implies full access to that location.
 * USB: shorthand for any portable digital storage device, including e.g. CDs, DVDs or other media.
 * Physical: any physical location in which an agent has access: e.g., their pocket or their desk.